Bitcoin-Calendar/calendar-bot/README.md

 *   Fetching events from a configurable API endpoint.
 *   Publishing events as Nostr Kind 1 (text-based) notes.
 *   **NEW**: Publishing events as Nostr NIP-68 Kind 20 (picture-based) notes for events with associated images.
-*   Support for multiple languages (e.g., English, Russian), configurable at runtime.
+*   Support for English, configurable at runtime.
 *   Metrics collection for monitoring event posting success and failures.

 The project has recently undergone a significant refactoring to improve modularity and maintainability.
 Core functionalities such as configuration management, API interaction, logging, metrics collection, and Nostr event publishing have been moved into dedicated packages within an `internal` directory.

 ## Quick Start with Docker (Recommended)

 This is the recommended way to run the Bitcoin Calendar Bot.
-It uses Docker and Docker Compose to manage the bot instances for different languages.
+It uses Docker and Docker Compose to manage the bot.

 1.  **Prerequisites**:
     *   Ensure you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.